-Where understanding of a term's definition is especially key to or necessary for understanding of a particular code provision, the term is shown in italics wherever it appears in the code.
+Where understanding of a term's definition is especially key to or necessary for understanding of a particular code provision, the term is shown in italics.
 This is true only for those terms that have a meaning that is unique to the code.
 In other words, the generally understood meaning of a term or phrase might not be sufficient or consistent with the meaning prescribed by the code; therefore, it is essential that the code-defined meaning be known.